-The 2018 US Open will begin on August 26 and concluded on September 8 (August 27 – September 9 AEST) with the men’s final.
+The 2019 US Open will begin on August 26 and concludes on September 8 (August 27 – September 9 AEST) with the men’s final.

 Founded in 1881, the event was originally played on grass, before moving to clay in 1975, and to its current hard court surface in 1978.